DianGram/FSND_capstone/README.md

     * Can view, create, update and delete Tasks

 * The public:
-    * Can sign up, view, update and delete their own profile
-    * Can view tasks
+    * Can view open tasks

 ## About the Tech Stack
 The tech stack will include: